Taste (Tyga song): Music video

 The music video was released on May 16, 2018, via YouTube.
 It was directed by Tyga and Arrad and includes cameo appearances from 2 Chainz, Wiz Khalifa, Joyner Lucas, YK Osiris, Ronny J and King Bach.

 By July 2020, the video had received one billion views on the video-sharing website YouTube.

+In France, French music channel Trace Urban broadcast it after 11.p.m with a warning "Not advised to kids under 16 years old" (in French : déconseillé aux moins de 16 ans) in its X-rated TV show "Adult Only" following strong erotic and explicit sexual images and the video's theme.

 Commercial performance

 In the United States, "Taste" entered at number 82 on the Billboard Hot 100 and peaked at number eight.
 The song became Tyga's first entry on the Hot 100 as a lead artist since "Ride Out" in 2015.

 In December 2018, Billboard ranked "Taste" as the 20th best song of the year.